Traditional Sabahan religions: Communications with the spirit world

 To initiate communication with the susukuon, a bobolian has to first provide the spirit with gifts.
 These gifts include prepared foods (boiled chicken flesh and egg) and drink (fermented sweet tapai/lihing).
 A susukuon can also contact ordinary people through their senses: hearing, sight, smell, touch and taste.
 For example, a person walking on the road might be warned by a susukuon of impending danger.
 This warning could take the form of a call of the lokiu bird (a woodpecker) or from a lontugi (giant millipede) sitting in the middle of the road.
 Thus warned, the person would turn around and go back.
+This practice called kokopio-on.